harshitrwt/web_prototype/README.md

 The login page features a centrally aligned form with three input fields: username, password, and captcha.
 A “Refresh” button next to the captcha allows regeneration of a new code.
 The entire interface is styled with a defense-themed background to create a secure and authoritative visual tone.
 The design is clean, modern, and ensures accessibility and usability across devices.

+## Technologies Used

+- **React** – For building the user interface
+- **JavaScript (ES6+)** – Logic for handling captcha and form interactions
+- **HTML/CSS** – Page structure and custom styling
+- **Tailwind CSS / Styled Components / Plain CSS** – Styling framework (based on implementation)

+## How It Works

+- When the page loads, a captcha image is randomly generated and displayed.
+- Users fill in their username and password, then match the captcha.
+- Pressing the “Refresh” button generates a new captcha without reloading the page.
+- Incorrect entries trigger error messages; successful matches proceed to the dashboard or next step.